jiang18/projects/swine_varcomp/README.md

 ```
 Two files will be generated, .pairs and .sows.
 The .sows file will be used in the command below.
+The .pairs file will be used by make_sow_mats.R.
 ### Extracting focal sows' genotypes
 ```
 plink --bfile all-animals-bed-filename-prefix --keep sows-filename --make-bed --out sows-plink-prefix